-Note: Not all ringtones are fully supported as decode tones and those of longer length may be truncated when used as a decode tone.
+NOTE Not all ringtones are fully supported as decode tones and those of longer length may be truncated when used as a decode tone.
 The recommendation is to test the selected tone for operation before deployment to a customer site.

-- Volume Type Set the good decode beep to a system or other sound.
-This allows for independent control of the good beep volume. - Ringer and Notifications Set the good decode beep to the ringer and notifications sound.(default) - Music and media Set the good decode beep to the music and media sound - Alarms Set the good decode beep to the alarm sound - Decode Audio Feedback Select an audio tone to sound upon a good decode. - Decode Haptic Feedback Enable the device to vibrate upon a good decode (default enabled).
+- Media Set the good decode beep to the media sound. - Ringer Set the good decode beep to the ringer sound. - Notifications Set the good decode beep to the notification sound (default). - Alarms Set the good decode beep to the alarm sound.